-For Slalom and Jumping, each competitor may furnish his own handle to be attached to the competition line providing he notifies the Jetty Marshall, at least three skiers on the starting list before his turn, of his wish to change handles.
-It's the skier's responsibility that the handle is in tolerance after skiing.
+The skier shall notify the Jetty Marshall, at least three skiers before his turn, of his wish to change handles.
+It's the skier's responsibility that the handle is in tolerance before and remains within tolerance after skiing, IWWF rule 8 a).